Staying Healthy Before, During and After Pregnancy

 Your Health

-Living a healthy life and keeping doctor’s visits are key while you’re pregnant.
-You’re more likely to have a healthy birth if you have a healthy pregnancy, says the American Academy of Family Physiciansleaving site icon Some items to talk to your doctor about:
+Living a healthy life and visiting the doctor regularly are key before and during pregnancy.
+You’re more likely to have a healthy birth if you have a healthy pregnancy.

 • Healthy weight gain